Synthetixio/SIPs/SIPS/sip-15.md

 - **Partial liquidations:** Partial liquidation of under collateralised SNX reduces the risk of minter's losing all their staked collateral from liquidation and allows a proportion of their debt to be paid back to fix their collateral ratio.
 Multiple liquidators can benefit from burning any amount of sUSD synth until the c-ratio is above the liquidation target ratio.

-- **Liquidation target ratio:** A liquidation target ratio works alongside partial liquidations allowing a proportion of snx to be liquidated until the staker's collateral ratio reaches above the liquidation target ratio.
-At this ratio it would provide enough buffer in the collateral to back the debt issued.
+- **Liquidation target ratio:** A liquidation target ratio works alongside partial liquidations allowing a proportion of snx to be liquidated until the staker's collateral ratio is above the liquidation target ratio.
+At this ratio it would provide enough buffer in the collateral to again fully back the debt issued.

 ## Test Cases